Lucy Balian Rorke-Adams: Career

-After completing her residency, Rorke-Adams was invited to stay at PGH in a dual role: Chief of Pediatric Pathology and Assistant Neuropathologist, a role that offered her the chance to spend more time working with Riggs.
+After completing her residency, she was invited to stay at PGH in a dual role: Chief of Pediatric Pathology and Assistant Neuropathologist, a role that offered her the chance to spend more time working with Riggs.
 With funds from the NIH, the pair began a study on the myelination of the nervous system from the stage of viability to term.
-They investigated the development of myelin in 107 fetuses over a five-year period, culminating in the publishing of the atlas Myelination of the Infant Brain.
-Unfortunately, Riggs died one year before the atlas was published.
-Following the death of Riggs, Rorke-Adams assumed responsibility of neuropathology at PGH in 1968.
+They investigated the development of myelin in 107 fetuses over a five-year period, culminating in the publishing of the atlas Myelination of the brain in the newborn in 1970.
+Riggs died shortly after the book was written, without knowing it had been accepted for publication, and Rorke assumed responsibility of neuropathology at PGH in 1968.
 In 1969, she became chairman of the department of pathology until the hospital closed in 1977.
 She also served as the first (and only) female president of the medical staff from 1973 until the hospital's closure.

-Rorke-Adams began working part-time at the Children's Hospital of Philadelphia (CHOP), the nation's first hospital devoted to the care of children, in 1965.
-In the mid 1970s, after several years of holding a part-time position at CHOP, she became co-investigator on a massive study of pediatric brain tumors, where she looked at 3300 brain tumors over a four-year period.
-Based on her findings during this study, Rorke-Adams proposed reclassifications of embryonic pediatric brain tumors in a 1981 presidential address to the American Association of Neuropathologists, which led to improved treatment and outcomes for patients.
+Rorke began working part-time at the Children's Hospital of Philadelphia (CHOP), the nation's first hospital devoted to the care of children, in 1965.
+In the mid-1970s, after several years of holding a part-time position at CHOP, she became co-investigator on a massive study of pediatric brain tumors, where she looked at 3300 brain tumors over a four-year period.
+Based on her findings during this study, Rorke proposed reclassifications of embryonic pediatric brain tumors in a her presidential address to the American Association of Neuropathologists, which led to improved treatment and outcomes for patients.

-In 1972, the office of the medical examiner for the city of Philadelphia moved their location to PGH, bringing Rorke-Adams into close contact with forensic pathology for the first time.
+In 1972, the office of the medical examiner for the city of Philadelphia moved their location to PGH, bringing Rorke into close contact with forensic pathology for the first time.
 Following the closure of Philadelphia General Hospital, she began to work eight hours per day (full-time) at CHOP as a pediatric neuropathologist and four hours per day at the office of the medical examiner.

-In 1986, Rorke-Adams became president of the medical staff at CHOP.
+In 1986, Rorke became president of the medical staff at CHOP.
 Shortly after her appointment, she played a key role in helping run the hospital during an extended search for a CEO.
 She also went on to become the acting chair of pathology from 1995 to 2001.